Japanese Soufflé Pancakes: wiggle wiggle wiggle

 Naturally, the best place to get fluffy Japanese soufflé pancakes is in Japan.
 Some of the most popular places include Gram Cafe & Pancakes, Mee’s Pancake, House Made Pancake and Flippers.
 If you happen to be in Japan, make sure to arrive early because some of these places only sell these soufflé pancakes in limited amounts.

 As of 2018, a few locations in the US have started creating their own renditions of these incredibly light and spongy pancakes.
 The fast-growing Japanese chain, Flippers, actually opened its first US location in New York in 2019.
-Check out this interactive map to view locations where you can taste these unique Japanese0style pancakes for yourself…
+If you’re looking to enjoy a meal that feels like you’re eating a cloud, but can’t make it to Japan, check out this interactive map to view locations where you can taste these unique Japanese-style pancakes for yourself…

 If there’s no way you can make it out to any of the locations that serve Japanese-style pancakes, or you just want to try your hand at making them, here’s a recipe you can try at home.
-This is the absolute easiest way to make these airy pancakes and you can save this recipe on Glutto here.
+This relatively quick recipe is the absolute easiest way to make these airy pancakes.

 Japanese pancakes hot cakes fluffy